immunogenomics/goshifter/README.md

 </pre>

 **ld proxy files**
 Another option to specify LD is to generate an LD proxy file using a program such as [ProxyFinder](https://github.com/immunogenomics/harmjan/releases).
-The path to this file can be specified using --proxies (see below).
-The output of this program is slightly different than the above LD files, but has as a benefit that it only includes LD information for the SNPs that are of your interest.
-To generate such files, please refer to the [ProxyFinder readme.md](https://github.com/immunogenomics/harmjan/tree/master/ProxyFinder).
+The path to this file can be specified using the ```--proxies``` command line switch (see below).
+The output of the ProxyFinder program is slightly different than the above LD files, but has as a benefit that it only includes LD information for the SNPs that are of your interest (so that GoShifter doesn't have to do the same tabix queries over and over again).
+Also, this allows you to generate LD files for other populations easily.
+To generate these files, please refer to the [ProxyFinder readme.md](https://github.com/immunogenomics/harmjan/tree/master/ProxyFinder).

 Format of proxy LD files (chrA\tposA\trsIdA\tchrB\tposB\trsIdB\tDistance\tRsquared\tDPrime), e.g.:
 <pre>